pa2si/tortuga/README.md

-v 1.0.6
+v 1.0.7

 What's new:

-- bg-mobile-adjust for about section
+- same settings as Events section

 Done: